vijai-veerapandian/myweather-app/README.md

 ## Environment Variables

-Create a `.env` file in the root of your project to store your environment variables:
+update/create the `.env` file in the root of your project to store your environment variables:

 ```plaintext
 REACT_APP_GEO_API_URL=https://wft-geo-db.p.rapidapi.com/v1/geo